-Reverse mortgages (sometimes referred to as "home equity conversion loans") enable older homeowners to use their built-up home equity without the necessity of selling their home.
-Deciding how you would prefer to be paid: by a monthly amount, a line of credit, or a lump sum, you can get a loan based on your equity.
-Repayment isn't required until the homeowner sells the property, moves (such as to a care facility) or dies.
-At the time you sell your home or you no longer use it as your main residence, you (or your estate) have to repay the lender for the cash you received from the reverse mortgage in addition to interest and other fees.
+With a reverse mortgage (sometimes referred to as a a home equity conversion loan), borrowers of a certain age may use home equity for living expenses without selling their homes.
+Deciding how you would like to to receive your money: by a monthly payment, a line of credit, or a one-time payment, you may take out a loan based on your equity.
+The borrowed money doesn't have to be repaid until the borrower sells his home, moves away, or passes away.
+After you sell your home or you no longer use it as your primary residence, you (or your estate) must pay back the lending institution for the money you got from your reverse mortgage as well as interest and other fees.

-The conditions of a reverse mortgage often are being sixty-two or older, maintaining your property as your main residence, and having a low balance on your mortgage or having paid it off.
+The conditions of a reverse mortgage often are being sixty-two or older, maintaining the home as your main residence, and having a small balance on your mortgage or having paid it off.

-Homeowners who are on a limited income and find themselves needing additional money find reverse mortgages helpful for their situation.
-Social Security and Medicare benefits are not affected; and the funds are not taxable.
-Reverse Mortgages may have adjustable or fixed interest rates.
-The home is never in danger of being taken away by the lending institution or sold against your will if you live longer than the loan term - even if the current property value creeps below the loan balance.
-Call us at 941-504-1445 to explore your reverse mortgage options.
+Reverse mortgages can be appropriate for homeowners who are retired or no longer working but have a need to add to their fixed income.
+Social Security and Medicare benefits can't be affected; and the funds are nontaxable.
+Reverse Mortgages may have adjustable or fixed rates.
+The house can never be at risk of being taken away from you by the lender or put up for sale without your consent if you live longer than your loan term - even if the current property value goes under the loan balance.
+Contact us at 941-504-1445 if you want to explore the benefits of reverse mortgages.

 Do you have a question regarding a mortgage program?